mikke89/RmlUiDoc/pages/cpp_manual/building_with_cmake.md

 git clone https://github.com/mikke89/RmlUi.git
 ```

-***Note***: FreeType 2.11.0 introduced an issue causing a crash on startup of some of the samples.
-Please avoid this version, see [this issue](https://gitlab.freedesktop.org/freetype/freetype/-/issues/1092) for details, which should be fixed since version 2.11.1.

 ### Building using vcpkg
 {:#vcpkg}

 [vcpkg](https://vcpkg.io) is a cross-platform C/C++ package manager for acquiring and managing libraries.
-Read the [getting started with vcpkg](https://vcpkg.io/en/getting-started.html) guide to download and install the package manager.
+Read the [getting started with vcpkg](https://learn.microsoft.com/en-us/vcpkg/get_started/overview) guide to download and install the package manager.

 Then, RmlUi can be installed simply using the command:
 ```